Clarification sought on how fatigue is managed at Old Oak Common depot

-A reporter has requested clarification over Bombardier’s fatigue management at Old Oak Common Depot.
-The reporter would like to know if Bombardier are following the recommendations from the Hidden Report (1989).
+A reporter has requested clarification over Bombardier’s fatigue management at Old Oak Common depot.
+The reporter would like to know if Bombardier is following the recommendations from the Hidden Report (1989).
 Clause 18 states the need to monitor overtime to ensure employees do not work excessively.
 It is believed employees at this depot are working excessive hours.

 The reporter states that the depot is made up of employees who are either new to the railway industry, or do not have a railway background.
 In both cases, they may be unaware of the Hidden Report and its recommendations.
 The reporter is concerned about fatigue-related incidents if working hours are unmonitored.